ThibaultGiraudon/BCMF/README.md

 ### Description

-This is the BCMF (Basket Club Montbrison Feminin, Montbrison Women's Basketball Club) un official app, here you can find all the information about the club:
+This is the BCMF (Basket Club Montbrison Feminin, Montbrison Women's Basketball Club) unofficial app, here you can find all the information about the club:
 - players' name, size, total scored of the season...
 - all the match
 - the pool ranking